Three POVs. One Loop.

 While this query page focuses primarily on the previous two books for publication, we’re including the first book here as well.
 We are actively seeking representation, republication, and development opportunities for How to Win a Million Dollars.
 During launch the book hit No. 1 in New Releases, No. 2 for LGBTQ Memoirs, and received critical acclaim.

 What if the American Dream was just a glitter-fueled lie?
-Soaked in pop culture and bad decisions, this is a story woven into the fabric of a generation that voted reality TV into the White House, and made grift a national pastime.
-The journey is outrageous, hilarious, and, at times, deeply self-aware.
+This is a story woven into the fabric of a generation that voted reality TV into the White House, and made grift a national pastime.

-Inked in glitter pen and promise, this late-stage capitalist fever dream is told through the eyes of an eight-year-old boy who believed every lie Ronald Reagan ever sold him—an unhinged adventure for anyone who’s ever chased something wild in a world that never made space for them.
-It’s not a pull-yourself-up-by-your-bootstraps kind of story—we were all sold a sugar-coated lie: work hard, play by the rules, and success will fall into your lap.
+This late-stage capitalist fever dream is told through the eyes of an eight-year-old boy who believed every lie Ronald Reagan ever sold him—an unhinged adventure for anyone who’s ever chased something wild in a world that never made space for them.
+We were all sold a sugar-coated lie: work hard, play by the rules, and success will fall into your lap.
 “Personally,” he retorts, “I’ve found I’m more prosperous when I lie, cheat, and steal.”
 This prankish take on the American Dream might just keep you turning the pages.

 Top Industry Reviews